JorisCaze/NASG-EOS_Calibration/README.md

 Experimental data are extracted from [NIST website](https://webbook.nist.gov/chemistry/fluid).
 * Liquid/vapor oxygen in the temperature range T &isin; [60-100 K].
 Experimental data are available at the [NIST website](https://webbook.nist.gov/chemistry/fluid).

+In case of a new calibration, useful experimental data can be found in the [NIST website](https://webbook.nist.gov/chemistry/fluid).